RuedigerMoeller/fast-serialization/README.md

 </dependency>
 ```

+#### Documentation

+see [Wiki](https://github.com/RuedigerMoeller/fast-serialization/wiki), some documents are still not moved/ported from https://code.google.com/p/fast-serialization/.
+Read them there.

 #### Limits
   * specialized on java-to-java, no inter language operability.
   * no support for versioning.
 Reader and writer need to have identical versions of the classes serialized.